Horton Hears A Who Handprint Craft [Free Template]

-Watch our quick video tutorial below or read the step by step directions and then you’ll be ready to create this craft with your kids or students.
+Watch our quick video tutorial below or read the step-by-step directions.
+Then you’ll be ready to create this Horton the elephant keepsake with your kids or students.

 Supplies